neo125874/MyVocabulary/README.md

 4. **Get the Word's Pronunciation with the Speak Button (Text To Speech - TTS)**

-Additionally, you can get the english explanation by clicking notification (Free Online Dictionary API : Yandex)
+Additionally, ~~you can get the english explanation by clicking notification (Free Online Dictionary API : Yandex)~~

+######you could get the synonym, definition, and example.(Free Online Dictionary API : Yandex & Worknik Developer Api)